nibtr/clinic-db/docs/da3-base-tables.md

 | `age`        | `int`          | `derived`     | n > 0      | x       |
 | `type`       | `char(3)`      | `NOT NULL`    | x          | x       |

-- `type` is a 3-character string that indicates the type of personel:
+- `type` is a 3-character string that indicates the type of personnel:
   - `ADM`: Administrator
   - `DEN`: Dentist
   - `STA`: Staff